Content Map Terms

 Are you prepared for flu season?
-Learn how to stay healthy during the Influenza (Flu) season.
+Learn how to stay healthy during the influenza (flu) season.

 Flu vaccines are free for everyone 6 months and older.
 It's important to get your flu vaccine to protect yourself during the fall and winter.
 To learn more, visit Government of British Columbia: Influenza vaccine (flu vaccine).

 The severity of an influenza infection can vary from mild to severe.
 Getting sick from influenza can put you at risk of severe disease and its complications, including getting sick with other infections.
 These include viral or bacterial pneumonia, which affects the lungs.
 The risk of complications can be life-threatening.
-Each year many Canadians die from influenza and its complications.
+Each year, many Canadians die from influenza and its complications.

 The symptoms of influenza can be similar to other respiratory illnesses including the common cold and COVID-19.
 Use the BC COVID-19 Self-Assessment Tool to find out if you or your family members need further assessment or testing for COVID-19.
 To learn more about symptoms, how it spreads and prevention visit the Coronavirus (COVID-19) health feature.
+If you are sick, stay home until your fever is gone to help prevent the spread of the flu or potentially COVID-19.
+Avoid close contact with other people until you feel well enough to get back to your usual day-to-day activities.

-Each year in Canada, ten thousand or more people are hospitalized and thousands die from influenza and its complications.
 Understanding what seasonal influenza really is can help prevent you and your family from becoming sick.
-Learn more about the health complications influenza can cause and who is most at risk.
+Learn more below about the health complications influenza can cause and who is most at risk.

 Everyone 6 months of age and older should get a yearly influenza vaccination with rare exception.